 Spread the list out.
 You don’t have to do it all at once.
 And, realistically, you can’t.

-Choosing only 2 or 3 must-get-dones for the day has a number of benefits:
+Choosing only 1-3 objectives for the day has a number of benefits:

-1. Fulfillment – By dedicating my time only to what I know I can get done that day, I feel less overwhelmed and more productive.
-When I’ve completed my must-get-dones, I am able to call it a day without feeling guilty.
+1. Fulfillment – By dedicating my time only to what I know I can get done that day, I feel less flustered and more productive.
+When I’ve completed my mini list, I am able to call it a day without feeling guilty.
 Or I can confidently move on to other projects, if I’m up for it.

 2. Presence – I am able to be fully present with the tasks I’ve set for myself, to really FOCUS.
 This applies also to my time with others.
 I used to be on strategy calls with clients and thinking about all the other things I needed to be doing.
 Sound familiar?
 By being more strategic about my daily list, I now have the peace of mind to fully connect with others.